-The Keshav Desiraju IMHO is an open-access repository of data and information on mental health laws, policies & services to promote evidence-based policy making and bridge systemic gaps for advancing mental health in India.
-Our mission is to improve mental health outcomes by facilitating equitable, accessible, affordable, quality and rights-based mental healthcare in India.
+The Keshav Desiraju IMHO is an open-access repository of data and information on mental health laws, policies and services to promote evidence-based policy making and bridge systemic gaps for advancing mental health in India.

 Why Keshav Desiraju IMHO?

-There are several disparities in India’s mental health system that can be attributed to a range of systemic gaps ranging from a dearth of trained personnel, negligible budgetary allocations to the lack of adequate infrastructure.
-To address these gaps, there is a need for accurate information, data, and research on the mental health system, that is easily available in the public domain.
 The Keshav Desiraju India Mental Health Observatory (Keshav Desiraju IMHO) was established as a repository to address these gaps in availability of data and information on different components of the mental health system.

 How are we addressing the issue?

-- Evaluating budgetary allocations and utilisation of funds for mental health at the national, state and district level.
+2. Evaluate budgetary allocations and utilisation of funds for mental health at the national, state and district level.

-We at the Keshav Desiraju IMHO disseminate data, information and analyses through a range of open-access publications such as policy briefs, budget briefs, issue briefs, reports, papers and open-access dashboards.
+We disseminate data, information, and analyses through a range of open-access publications such as policy briefs, budget briefs, issue briefs, reports, papers and open-access dashboards.
+You may access all our publications here.

-For more details, visit our website.
+For more details on the Keshav Desiraju IMHO, visit our website.

 What is the potential impact?